 These cited needs are compounded further by lack of appropriate access to healthcare, especially for those residents who are poor and are uninsured.
 In the Rio Grande Valley, there are only 15.5 family physicians per 100,000.
 There are even fewer behavioral health providers.
 In 2010, there were 37 psychiatrists in this area and 119 psychologists.
 Psychiatrists and psychologists often see mental health conditions once they are fully developed or at times are unbearable.
 This is important especially when physical health conditions co-exist with mental health conditions.
-In a community mental health survey, patients in a community mental health center had the following rates of chronic physical health conditions:
+In a community mental health survey, patients in a community mental health conditions: